-As students, faculty, and staff of Northeastern begin a phased return to the Boston campus, one of the integral components of ensuring the safety of everyone involved is testing for SARS-CoV-2, the coronavirus that causes COVID-19.
+The fall semester is underway and the Boston campus is populated with students, faculty, and staff.
+One of the integral components of ensuring the safety of everyone involved is testing for SARS-CoV-2, the coronavirus that causes COVID-19.

 “This testing is for everyone,” Luzzi says.
 “The goal here is to keep fully on top of what’s happening on campus.”